DigitalOcean Spaces Quick Start Guide

 By default WP Offload Media is configured to use raw DigitalOcean Spaces URLs when serving offloaded media.
 Your media URLs might look something like this:

 Not only is this an ugly URL, but this URL is also bad for SEO as Google likes to see your media on your own domain.
 Also, DigitalOcean Spaces is primarily a storage platform and is not optimized for high speed delivery of media.
 Faster-loading media is obviously better for user experience but also better for SEO.
 For these reasons, we strongly recommend configuring a CDN with custom domain for delivering your media.
-The built-in DigitalOcean Spaces CDN does not currently support custom domains so we don’t recommend using that until they fully support custom domains.
+The built-in DigitalOcean Spaces CDN supports assigning a custom domain, but to use more than one custom domain with a Space you will need to use another CDN provider.
 For more details about the benefits of using a CDN, please read our Why Use a CDN? doc.

 We have two guides specific to setting up a CDN for media offloaded to DigitalOcean Spaces…